fly-lang/fly/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl03.rst

 On the other hand, LLVM specifies that the `fcmp instruction <../../LangRef.html#fcmp-instruction>`_ always returns an 'i1' value (a one bit integer).
 The problem with this is that Kaleidoscope wants the value to be a 0.0 or 1.0 value.
-In order to get these semantics, we combine the fcmp instruction with a `uitofp instruction <../../LangRef.html#uitofp-to-instruction>`_.
+In order to getValue these semantics, we combine the fcmp instruction with a `uitofp instruction <../../LangRef.html#uitofp-to-instruction>`_.
 This instruction converts its input integer into a floating point value by treating the input as an